elbaum/CI-Datasets/README.md

  Job Allow Failure   | Boolean representing whether the job is set "allow failure".

- Build Pull Request  | Boolean representing whether the build is pull request or not.
+ Build Pull Request  | Boolean representing whether the build is a pull request or not.

- Test Suite Order in the Job     | Integer representing the order of test suite in the certain job.
+ Test Suite Order in the Job     | Integer representing the   test suite order within a job.

-Note:
+Notes:

-1. Relationships between BUILD, JOB, TEST SUITE

-   Each build contains multiple jobs, and each job will execute multiple test suites.
+1. Relationship between BUILD, JOB, TEST SUITE: each build contains multiple jobs, and each job will execute multiple test suites.

 2. "Allow Failure" is a boolean variable for each job.
-If the job is set "Allow Failure = true", then even the job contains some failed test suite executions, the job is still passed.
+If the job is set "Allow Failure = true", then even if the job contains some failed test suite executions, the job is still marked as Passed by Travis.

-3. Job Number: Number representing the number of the job that the test suite belong to.
-For example, 33391.1 is a job number.
-This number is consisted as below:
-			33391 (build number) + "." + 1 (job number)
+3. Job number includes build number and the specific job separated by a period.
+So, for example "33391.1" consists of 	33391 (build number) + "." + 1 (job number)

 ### Google Dataset

-Field   | Description

 Test Suite | String representing the test suite name.
 The names have been obfuscated but most of the directory structure (names separated by “/”) has been retained.